zixuansunnydeng/FS_career_SWE_Starter-1/Lecture1/Lecture1.md

 print(car.maxSeats);
 ```
 - Would `Car car = Car()` work? (default constructor)
-  - default constructor: constructo that has no arguments
+  - default constructor: constructor that has no arguments
   - Dart: removes default constructor when custom constructor is defined
+  - (c++: default constructor is always ok to use, unless placed under private)

 **Member method**
 ```dart